softwaresaved/recipy-test/Deployment.md

 No results found
 ```

-Under Windows, I tried using `.bashrc` and `.bash_profile` to set `EDITOR`, and also tried running these commands within the Anaconda Python Prompt, rather than the Git Bash prompt, but with no success:
+**Issue:** Under Windows, I tried using `.bashrc` and `.bash_profile` to set `EDITOR`, and also tried running these commands within the Anaconda Python Prompt, rather than the Git Bash prompt, but with no success:

 ```
 $ recipy annotate